 Colorado Law is dedicated to making public interest legal careers a real option for our graduates, despite the reality of educational debt.
-Such debt may prevent students from choosing work at low-paying public interest or non-profit organizations.
-Colorado Law's Loan Repayment Assistance Program (LRAP) provides partial loan repayment awards to select students who choose qualifying public interest work.
+Such debt may prevent students from choosing work at low-paying public interest or non-profit organizations or addressing the needs of underserved populations in Colorado.
+Colorado Law's Loan Repayment Assistance Program (LRAP) provides partial loan repayment awards to select students who choose qualifying work.

 Awards may be as much as $6,500 per recipient per year, depending on the availability of funds, participation rates, and individual factors.
 The size and number of awards given annually may be adjusted as program resources, participation rates, and other factors change.
 Colorado Law was able to increase award amounts significantly due to a generous grant from the Cathlin Donnell Foundation, and hopes to expand the program to support alumni working to serve those in underserved geographic areas.

 Awards are contingent upon the recipient's ongoing employment in a qualifying public interest job during the annual period for which the LRAP funds are awarded.
-Recipients may receive LRAP awards for up to three (3) years, provided that they continue to meet the eligibility requirements and subject to available funding.
+Recipients may receive LRAP awards for up to five (5) years, provided that they continue to meet the eligibility requirements and subject to available funding.
 Participants must reapply each year.

 Each LRAP award is structured as a forgivable loan to the recipient, with the specific terms set forth in a promissory note.
 Generally, the note provides for the loan to be forgiven after the recipient completes a year of work in qualifying employment.
 In other words, applicants must work continuously in qualifying employment throughout an award year in order to receive an LRAP award.
 On the application, applicants may elect an award year that begins either on January 1 or on July 1.

-The next deadline to apply for an LRAP award or renewal will likely be in October of 2014.
+The next deadline to apply for an LRAP award or renewal will be October 27th, 2014.
 A complete current year application must be received by the deadline to ensure consideration.
 Colorado Law keeps all information, including tax returns, STRICTLY CONFIDENTIAL and uses data only for determining income and financial eligibility.

 Participants must notify Colorado Law in writing (c/o the LRAP Administrator) within 30 days of any eligibility changes, including changes in salary, marital status, employment, and loan repayment status.
 Failure to provide notification will result in the loss of benefits.
 Participants who receive overpayments as a result of changes are required to refund the overpayment amount to the program.